MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Russia/how-to-set-up-statutory-reports.md

 4. For each statutory report, choose **Navigate**, and in the **Setup** group, choose **Tables**.

     1. In the **Statutory Report Tables** window, fill in the fields to describe each table that must be created in the Microsoft Excel workbook.
-This includes specifying the name of the worksheet.
+This ../../includes specifying the name of the worksheet.

          For example, a statutory report can require that you submit a Microsoft Excel workbook with a separate table for each section of the report.